stepaniukm/stepaniukm/README.md

 I'm Mateusz, Typescript Fullstack Developer, currently working focusing on soft skills and working as Node.js Developer.
 Code is only one way to solve problems.
 Personally I'm interested a lot in functional programming and DDD.
 Member of the [@frontlive](https://github.com/Frontlive) team.

-Currently in my free time working on open-source recruitment [platform](https://github.com/recruitex/recruitex).
+Currently in my free time working with friends on open-source recruitment [platform](https://github.com/recruitex/recruitex).

 ## You can find me here: